Abd-al-RahmanH/Assistant/README.md

 "# Assistant"
-This is used to connect watsonx+assistant
+This is jsom file created like restapi used to connect watsonx + assistant